Ayomitanomotayo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the content of current directory in Long format with user and group IDs displayed numerically and hidden files create a script tha creates a directory named my_first_directory in the /tmp/ directory
+Display the content of current directory in Long format with user and group IDs displayed numerically and hidden files create a script tha creates a directory named my_first_directory in the /tmp/ directory create a script that creates a directory named my_first_directory in the /tmp/ directory